utahkay/clojure-banking/README.md

 ```

+This test.... fails?

 WAIT WHAT HAPPENED???!!???
-We were supposed to get concurrency for free.
-Time to stop and think about this.
+We were supposed to get concurrency for free. :-( :-( :-( Time to stop and think about this.
 Can you see why our implementation of transfer is unsafe?

 Hmmm....